TRADE 7014A - Research Project in International Trade (Part A)

 All assignments must be presented professionally with clear headings, appropriate referencing and using one and a half spacing.

-Extensions will only be granted if requests are received in writing to the course coordinator at least 24 hours before the final due date unless they are requested on medical or compassionate grounds and are supported by appropriate documents.
+Extensions will only be granted if requests are received in writing to the course coordinator and program director at least 24 hours before the final due date unless they are requested on medical or compassionate grounds and are supported by appropriate documents.

-Please contact the course coordinator, preferably by email, at any time to make an appointment for assistance or guidance in relation to course work, assignments or any concerns that may arise.
-Assignments will normally be returned two weeks after they have been submitted.
+Please contact the course coordinator, preferably by email, at any time to make an appointment for assistance or guidance in relation to this course.

 Grades for your performance in this course will be awarded in accordance with the following scheme: